-The Experience Japan Kids Taiko Drum Team is a group of some 20 Irish-Japanese children (6-14 years) who are trained by UCD students of Japanese language and culture and are supported by the Japanese community in Ireland.
-The group was formed 6 years ago and is proving very popular with many invitations to perform in public.
-All the team members have grown up in Ireland attending a Japanese school each Saturday morning.
-But taiko drumming has proven very popular with them as it allows them to meet their friends and appreciate and perform the Japanese art of drumming.
-Taiko is an ancient form of Japanese drumming and there are now thousands of Taiko teams all over Japan especially for young people.
-The Taiko drummers wear traditional colourful Japanese costumes a Happi (jacket), Obi (belt) and Hachimaki (headband).
-The UCD Japanese Language Coordinator Nobuko Ijichi is the main taiko drum instructor for the children and the other EJ Taiko Groups.
+Meet the Experience Japan Kids’ Taiko Drum Team!
+They are a group of around 20 Irish-Japanese children aged from six to fourteen who play traditional Japanese Taiko drums.
+They are trained by UCD students of Japanese language and culture and are supported by the Japanese community in Ireland.
+The group was formed six years ago and is proving very popular, receiving many invitations to perform in public.
+All the team members have grown up in Ireland and attend Japanese school on Saturday mornings.
+Taiko drumming is very popular with them as it allows them to meet their friends and appreciate and perform a traditional Japanese art form.
+Taiko is an ancient form of Japanese drumming and there are now thousands of Taiko groups all over Japan.
+The Experience Japan Taiko Team wear traditional colourful Japanese costumes made up of a Happi (jacket), Obi (belt) and Hachimaki (headband).
+The UCD Japanese Language Coordinator and EJ Committee Member Nobuko Ijichi is the main instructor for the children and the other EJ Taiko Groups.

 This piece is formally called “Miyake-jima Kamitsuki Mikoshi Daiko”.
 The word ‘Miyake’ comes from Miyake-jima which is an island of the Izu Island chain located 180km south of Tokyo.
 The style of Miyake Taiko has developed as music for Gozo Tenno Sai — a traditional festival held every July in Miyake-jima since 1820.
 In this festival, they continuously perform Miyake Taiko from 11:00 a.m. to 8:00 p.m. while leading their mikoshi portable shrine which they carry all around their city.
 The Experience Japan Kids Taiko Team love this traditional joyous style of drumming which they practice regularly.